learn-co-curriculum/react-hooks-state-arrays/README.md

 );
 ```

-Next, let's figure out how this filter value can be used to update what numbers
+Next, let's figure out how this filter value can be used to update what foods
 are displayed.
-We will need to use _both_ of our state variables together to solve
+We will need to use _both_ of our state variables together to
-this problem!
-Here's how we can use the filter value to update which items are displayed:
+solve this problem!
+Here's how we can use the filter value to update which items
+are displayed:

 ```jsx
 const [foods, setFoods] = useState(spicyFoods);